Arpeggio Gripper Build Guide

 Body Assembly

 After printing, tear the ears off the mechanism lid print.
-Clean up the area the bridge was supporting with a sharp tool.
+Clean up the area the sacreficial bridge was supporting with a sharp tool.

 Mesh the two geared levers together in the closed position, making sure they are aligned correctly.
 They must remain meshed the entire time.
 Use a rubber band to hold them together if necessary.

-Feed the plug of the pressure sense wire through the smile shaped slot in back_plate, and place the fingers on the bolts simultaneously, keeping them meshed, and keeping the sens wire from being pinched anywhere.
+Feed the plug of the pressure sense wire through the smile shaped slot in back_plate, and place the fingers on the bolts simultaneously, keeping them meshed, and keeping the sense wire from being pinched anywhere.

 Electronics